 We were taught that muscles each had a specific function and that the fascia served little purpose.
 Today, we now understand that the fascia is an exoskeleton that controls how we move.
 It also molds according to the forces we place upon it.
 We now are understanding that fascia is adaptive.

 The fascia also has its own nervous system that integrates with other tissues.
 It is possible that acupuncture points are merely nerve junctions in fascia.

-Recently, CNN published an article regarding the growing science behind fascia and why it is important to us to move properly.
-The idea was that science shows us that pain improves with movement and many of the things chiropractors do are not only movement based, but also are effective because they restore movement naturally, without drugs or surgery.
+Recently, CNN published an article regarding the growing science behind fascia and why it is important for us to move properly.
+The idea was that science shows us that pain improves with movement and many of the things chiropractors do are not only movement-based, but also are effective because they restore movement naturally, without drugs or surgery.

 Check out this recent CNN article

 The real science behind fascia ailments